 Hope with PCS: Kylie Lowell's Recovery Journey

 Kylie Lowell loved sports and being active until a concussion in middle school during basketball forced her to stop playing.
 The once energetic teenager battled with symptoms of Post-Concussion Syndrome (PCS), which forced her to leave school.
 She felt depressed and isolated.
 Shortly after, Kylie came across CLF's Inspiring Stories page which showed there were others like her, and she was not alone.
-Reading about these similar experiences and connecting with a CLF Mentor greatly helped in her recovery journey.
+Reading about these similar experiences and connecting with a CLF Peer Support Volunteer mentor greatly helped in her recovery journey.
 Below, Kylie shares her story to spread awareness around PCS and hopefully inspire anyone else who may be struggling.

 By Kylie Lowell